ComplexGhost/Complex-Uni-A-Lethal-Company-Overhaul/README.md

 Hey!
 This is a project made by me and a few of my friends to create an overhaul mod for Lethal Company.

+As of 12/20/23, The Alpha Releases are Patches to the game.

 Planned things:

 Multi Functional Teleporter